kishor010/Recipe-App/README.md

   3) Recipe add module with recipe picture
   4) covered all the basic unit test cases for recipies model and category model.
   5) Full recipe picture can see on tap of recipe photo (Recipe details module)
+  6) Used best data parsing and sorting techinque.